Szymonnnn/form_for_adspin/README.md

 # form_for_adspin

-html forms for bigger project, using bootstrap
+html index, form and listing for bigger project, using bootstrap